mikalai-hryb/notes/terraform.md

 ### What is the difference between TF input variables and variables in programming languages?

 * TF variables don't change values during a Terraform run
-* TF variables allow users to more safely customize thier infrastructure
+* TF variables allow users to more safely customize their infrastructure

 ### What does the `~>` mean?